Agency Cross-Servicing Responsibilities

-Transfer Eligible Debts to Fiscal Service; Provide Debt and Debtor Information to Fiscal Service
+Transfer Eligible Debts to the Cross-Servicing Program; Provide Debt and Debtor Information to Fiscal Service

 Any other information Fiscal Service requires to be included in the transfer file.

-In addition, at the time of transfer or as soon thereafter as practicable, the creditor agency must provide Fiscal Service with accurate, appropriate information, in the medium or media that Fiscal Service directs, to facilitate the performance of Fiscal Service’s debt collection operations and to support the validity of the debt, including, if applicable:
+In addition, at the time of transfer or as soon thereafter as practicable, the creditor agency must provide Fiscal Service with accurate, appropriate information, in the manner that Fiscal Service directs, to facilitate the performance of Fiscal Service’s debt collection operations and to support the validity of the debt, including, if applicable:

 Any other supporting documentation, as appropriate or as may be requested by Fiscal Service.

-The creditor agency must, at the time of transfer and from time to time as it receives updated information, provide Fiscal Service with information about a debtor, in a timely manner, including:
+The creditor agency must provide Fiscal Service with any updated information it receives about a debtor in a timely manner, including:

 Other information needed to collect debts.

-The creditor agency must recall a transferred debt if:
+The creditor agency must recall a transferred debt immediately if:

-The creditor agency discovers that it incorrectly certified the debt; or
+The federal agency discovers that it incorrectly certified the debt,

-The creditor agency discovers any other reason that would render its certification invalid.
+The federal agency discovers any other reason that would render its certification invalid, or

-The creditor agency may transfer previously returned or recalled debts back to Fiscal Service for servicing, if appropriate.
+The creditor agency may transfer previously returned or recalled debts back to the Cross-Servicing program for servicing, if appropriate.

 Debt Collection Centers